mayolatoye/Interactive-Lab-Hub/Final Lab/README.md

 _Initial Video Interaction__

+The inital video of interaction can be seen [here](https://youtu.be/FXm1CmWKlZU)

 Create a model to recognize happy and sad faces using a collection of smiling happy and negative sad faces.
 I then created a simple dictionary selection once the classification is identified to respond back with such as below: